A Comparative Review of the Rattle GUI for R

 Generated R Code

 One of the aspects that most differentiates the various GUIs for R is the code they generate.
 If you decide you want to save code, what type of code is best for you?
-The base R code as provided by the R Commander, which can teach you “classic” R?
+The base R code provided by the R Commander, which can teach you “classic” R?
 The “tidyverse” code often used by BlueSky Statistics?
 The concise functions that mimic the simplicity of one-step dialogs, such as jamovi provides?
 The completely transparent (and complex) code provided by RKWard, which might be the best for budding R power users?

-Rattle writes code that is date and time-stamped, generously annotated, and made easy to read thanks to plenty of blank lines and indented continuation lines.
+Rattle writes date- and time-stamped code that is generously annotated and made easy to read thanks to plenty of blank lines and indented continuation lines.
 The variables are clearly assigned their roles with code like this:

 # The following variable selections have been noted.